QuwsarOhi/CodeTree/Modular Arithmetic.md

-# Modular Arithmatic for Competitive Programming
+# Modular Arithmetic for Competitive Programming

 If a is dividend, b is divisor, q is quoitent and r is remainder, then
 ````